wmo-im/wis2box/docs/source/user/setup.rst

   :width: 800
   :alt: Initial wis2box API collections list

-The API will show one (initially empty) collection 'Data Notifications'.
+The API will show one (initially empty) collection named 'Data Notifications'.

 This collection will be filled when you start ingesting data and publishing WIS2 notifications.

 .. note::